 From time to time, the fair value of assets associated with some individual donor-restricted endowment funds may fall below the level that the donor or the Uniform Prudent Management of Institutional Funds Act (UPMIFA) requires Merola to retain as a fund of perpetual duration.
-In accordance with ASC 958.205.55.31, there are no deficiencies of this nature that are required to be reported in net assets with donor restrictions - time/purpose at September 30, 2020.
-From time to time the fair value of assets associated with some individual and donor restricted endowments may fall.
+Merola's investments may decline below their original basis due to market fluctuations and unrealized losses which are beyond the control of Merola's management.
+In accordance with ASC 958.205.55.31, deficiencies of this nature that are required to be reported in net assets with donor restrictions - time/purpose at September 30, 2021 amounted to (\$17,322).